 The School of Mathematical Sciences was established in 1989 with the aim of unifying activities in the mathematical sciences at ANU.

 The School of Mathematical Sciences was established in 1989 with the aim of unifying activities in the mathematical sciences across The Australian National University.
 It was renamed the Mathematical Sciences Institute (MSI) in 2002.
+In June 2018, MSI moved into it's new, purpose built facility, the Hanna Neumann Building.

 MSI fulfils both a national and international role as a 'research institute' in mathematical sciences.
 MSI works cooperatively with the Australian Mathematical Sciences Institute (AMSI) and has cooperation agreements with international centres such as the French National Centre for Scientific Research (CNRS), Fujitsu Laboratories of Europe Limited, The Mathematical Sciences Center, Tsinghua University and the Pacific Institute for the Mathematical Sciences.
 MSI regularly hosts international conferences in mathematics, statistics and applications.
 They coordinate an extensive visitor program, which funds collaborative research and networking with researchers from other institutions in all areas of the mathematics.